apify/crawlee/docs/guides/getting_started.md

 Once the page's HTML is retrieved, the crawler will pass it to [Cheerio](https://www.npmjs.com/package/cheerio) for parsing.
 The result is the typical `$` function, which should be familiar to `jQuery` users.
-You can use this `$` to do all sorts of lookups and manipulations over the page's HTML, but in scraping, we will mostly use it to find specific HTML elements and extract their data.
+You can use this `$` to do all sorts of lookups and manipulation of the page's HTML, but in scraping, we will mostly use it to find specific HTML elements and extract their data.

 Example use of Cheerio and its `$` function in comparison to browser JavaScript: